Jewels of Indochina

 Experience Overview

-Luang Prabang - Soak up the city's charming mix of French colonial architecture and golden Buddhist temples
+Luang Prabang - Witness the city's charming blend of French colonial architecture and golden Buddhist temples.

-Siem Reap - Explore the once-hidden jungle temples of Angkor
+Siem Reap - Spend three days exploring the once-hidden jungle temples of Angkor.

 Highlights